 No holiday to Andalucia would be complete without a visit to the Nerja Caves.
 Widely renowned as one of the world’s most important historic locations, the caves were found to contain significant amounts of archaeological materials – including human remains, ceramics and tools – dating back to around 25,000BC, and a large number of cave paintings depicting hunting scenes from the Paleolithic period.

-Over a dozen sandy beaches and 300 restaurants
+Over a dozen sandy beaches

-Outdoors, and away from the town centre, Nerja’s selection of over a dozen sandy beaches makes it the ideal place for a traditional family day out by the sea.
+Away from the town centre, Nerja’s selection of over a dozen sandy beaches makes it the ideal place for a traditional family day out by the sea.
 There’s plenty to do too, with every kind of water sports facility and lots of rocky coves to explore.

 And after all the exciting activity, Nerja has a dizzying number of bars and restaurants – some 300+ establishments in all – offering cuisines to suit every taste and budget, so you’ll be spoiled for choice!